Introduction

 The Gravity Forms Webhooks Add-On enables you to make remote HTTP requests to external services when a form is submitted.

-By utilizing webhooks, you can pass form data on to 3rd party services even when there is not an official add-on available for it.
+By utilizing webhooks, you can pass form data on to 3rd party services even when there is no official add-on available for it.

-If you would like an alternative with a little less webhook work, check out our Zapier Add-On, which allows you to utilize the thousands of integration Zapier can connect to.
+If you would like an alternative with less webhook work, check out our Zapier Add-On.
+It allows you to utilize the thousands of integrations Zapier can connect to.

 Configuring Webhooks